Last Updated on 14 January 2026 by Cycloscope

 great for expedition bikepacking

-This handlebar bag is another great product to opt for if you are heading out for an extended bikepacking trip.
+This handlebar bag is another great option if you are heading out on an extended bikepacking trip.
 Its various state-of-the-art features make it one of our favorites.

 Revelate is a legend in bikepacking bags, with great frame bags, stem bags, and seat packs in their catalog.